sourman/claude-agent-server/README.md

 ## Configuration

 The server uses port 3000 by default.
-You can modify this in `index.ts`:
+You can modify this in `packages/server/index.ts`:

 ```typescript
 const server = Bun.serve<SessionData>({